Undergraduate Programs

 • Find your community: Our department community is welcoming and inclusive.
 Students can get involved in the Phi Alpha Theta history honors society, the History Fellows professionalization program.
 There are also many resources available for our majors.
 The Department awards about $425,000 to History students each year through our departmental scholarships and awards.

-How do you major in History?
+How do you major in history?

 • History Major: History is a minimum requirement major.
 Students may declare the major as soon as they have met the prerequisites.
-To complete the major you will need 60 credits of History courses with an average GPA of 2.25 in your History courses.
+To complete the major you will need 60 credits of history courses with an average GPA of 2.25 in your history courses.

 • Thematic Major options: Students may choose 25 total elective credits in approved courses to earn a thematic major.